Auto-stereoscopic 3-D TV

 3DTV-01-anim-175p

-HinesLab “3-D TV”, a 3-dimensional video display that provides true stereoscopic images, without glasses.
-Several viewers can move comfortably in front of the display, seeing true stereo images with motion parallax.
-Applications include 3-D television, 3-D video arcade games, scientific, medical and avionic displays.
+HinesLab “3-D TV”, a 3-dimensional video display that provides true stereoscopic images, for several viewer moving comfortably in front of the display, seeing true stereo images with motion parallax.

 3DTV-02-3X-Demo-Anim-419w

-3. The 3DTV broadcasts are done with a single TV channel.
-3DTV images are shown directly in 3D, or recorded and replayed with a single DVR.
+3. The 3DTV broadcasts are done with a single TV channel, or recorded and replayed with a single DVR.

-4. The device can be used as a computer display, for video arcade games, medical visualization, or by air traffic controllers.
+4. The device can be used as a computer display, video arcade games, medical visualization, or for air traffic control.

-5. The 3DTV image can be projected to virtually any screen size.
+5. The 3DTV image can be rear projected to virtually any screen size.

 6. The 3DTV is flickerless.